Milkdown/milkdown/gh-pages/pages/plugins/writing-custom-plugins/index.md

 ## Structure Overview

-Generally, a plugin will have following structure:
+Generally speaking, a plugin will have following structure:

 ```typescript
 import { MilkdownPlugin } from '@milkdown/core';